The Color of Children's Literature

 SAYANTANI DASGUPTA, AUTHOR OF Kiranmala and the Kingdom of Serpents

-SAYANTANI DASGUPTA grew up hearing stories about brave princesses, bloodthirsty rakkhosh and flying pakkhiraj horses.
-She is a pediatrician by training but spends most of her time teaching undergraduates and graduate students at Columbia University.
-She is the co-author of The Demon Slayers and Other Stories: Bengali Folktales and author of Kiranmala and the Kingdom of Serpents (Scholastic Spring 2018, Sequel Spring 2019).
-When she’s not writing, Sayantani spends time with her family and is a team member of We Need Diverse Books.
-She can be found on Twitter @Sayantani16 and online at www.sayantanidasgupta.com.
+Sayantani DasGupta grew up hearing stories about brave princesses, bloodthirsty rakkhosh and flying pakkhiraj horses.
+She is a pediatrician by training, but now teaches at Columbia University.
+When she’s not writing or reading, Sayantani spends time watching cooking shows with her trilingual children and protecting her black Labrador Retriever Khushi from the many things that scare him, including plastic bags.
+She is a team member of We Need Diverse books, and can be found online at www.sayantanidasgupta.com and on Twitter at @sayantani16.

 Jessica Echeverria, SENIOR Editor at Lee & Low Books